State-by-state updates on demonstrations planned

 Austin

+« This is not about the election at all, » LeBlanc said.

+About 50 state troopers — some with bullet-proof vests and rifles — could be seen guarding the Texas Capitol on Sunday morning as authorities continued on alert amid reports of possible violent protests this weekend.

-The Texas Capitol was closed starting Saturday after the Texas Department of Public Safety announced its closure Friday.
-The department uncovered new intelligence that intensified safety concerns which prompted the agency to further tighten security.
+The Texas Capitol was closed starting Saturday after the Texas Department of Public Safety uncovered new intelligence that intensified safety concerns which prompted the agency to further tighten security.

 The capitol will remain closed through Wednesday.

-Note: Updates: Tension, but no pro-Trump protest, in Annapolis on Sunday